LGN520/farreach-public/docs/netreach.md

 			- If the original entry is not dirty, we still need to notify the server by changing pkt to put_req_n (do not need to drop put_req_u; need to clone for put_res)
 			- If it is dirty, we need to change pkt to put_req_s (a new key and evicted key-value pair) (do not need to drop put_req_s; need to clone for put_res)
 		* If without cache update, we need to forward put_req (do not need to clone pkt for put_res)
+	+ NOTE: in design, put_req_n and put_req_s must be two packets since the two servers may be different

 ## How to run